uva-sp/scientific-programming-1/40 Weather/20 Climate/10 Blok.md

 ### Assignment 3: Summer days and tropical days

-A day is a summer day when the maximum temperature is higher than 25 degrees Celsius.
+A day is a summer day when the maximum temperature is 25 degrees Celsius or higher.
 On a tropical day that maximum temperature would even reach 30 degrees.
 Make a graph where both the number of summer days and tropical days is displayed for each year.

 ### Assignment 4: First heat wave